jon-jacky/home/recent.md

 Recent links, begun October 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+16 Sep 2018

+- <https://arxiv.org/abs/1809.01639> - Making Better Sense of Quantum
+  Mechanics by N. David Mermin - "It once made sense to exclude the scientist from scientific explanations of the physical world.
+This warded off superstitious, animistic, or religious explanations.
+But ... today it makes sense to insist that the scientist should not be excluded from a philosophical understanding of the nature of scientific explanation. ... the historic exclusion of the user, while it may have helped get science off the ground, is today responsible not only for the confusion at the foundations of quantum mechanics, but also for a broader misunderstanding of the nature of science in general."
+In addition to this argument, much of the value here is in the review of the opinions of many physicists and others, expressed by their quotations.
+But this paper didn't resolve any quantum mysteries for me.

 15 Sep 2018

 - <https://github.com/arwn/9front-paper/blob/master/paper.pdf> - Using